godotengine/godot-docs/tutorials/ui/bbcode_in_richtextlabel.rst

 -----------------------------------

 You can extend the :ref:`class_RichTextEffect` resource type to create your own custom BBCode tags.
+Create a new script file that extends the :ref:`class_RichTextEffect` resource type and give the script a ``class_name`` so that the effect can be selected in the inspector.
-You begin by extending the :ref:`class_RichTextEffect` resource type.
-Add the ``tool`` prefix to your GDScript file if you wish to have these custom effects run within the editor itself.
+Add the ``@tool`` annotation to your GDScript file if you wish to have these custom effects run within the editor itself.
 The RichTextLabel does not need to have a script attached, nor does it need to be running in ``tool`` mode.
-The new effect can be activated in the Inspector through the **Custom Effects** property.
+The new effect can be registered in the Inspector by adding it to the **Custom Effects** array, or in code with the :ref:`install_effect() <class_RichTextLabel_method_install_effect>` method.

 There is only one function that you need to extend: ``_process_custom_fx(char_fx)``.
 Optionally, you can also provide a custom BBCode identifier simply by adding a member